Puara/GuitarAMI/spu/RT_kernel.md

 You can also attach and detach the container with `docker attach rpi-cross-compile` and **CTRL-p** **CTRL-q**.
 Note that this sequence will not work when on VSC.
 If you need to detach while using VSC it is recommended to run in an external terminal window.

-### Start compilation
+### Get kernel source code

 If detached of the container, use `docker attach rpi-cross-compile`.

-Clone the Rpi linux repo (choose the proper branch): `git clone --depth=1 -b rpi-5.15.y https://github.com/raspberrypi/linux`
+Clone the Rpi linux repo (choose the proper branch): `git clone --depth=1 -b rpi-5.10.y https://github.com/raspberrypi/linux`

 For compilation with the default parameters: